libsdl-org/SDL/docs/README-migration.md

 SDL_SetSurfaceColorKey() takes an SDL_bool to enable and disable colorkey.
 RLE acceleration isn't controlled by the parameter, you should use SDL_SetSurfaceRLE() to change that separately.

 SDL_SetSurfaceRLE() takes an SDL_bool to enable and disable RLE acceleration.

-SDL_GetSurfaceBlendMode() and SDL_GetSurfaceColorKey() have been changed to return the values directly instead of an int error code.

 The following functions have been renamed:
 * SDL_BlitScaled() => SDL_BlitSurfaceScaled()